 Check the latest government guidance for:

 - England – shielding and protecting people who are clinically extremely vulnerable from COVID-19 on GOV.UK

-- Scotland – Scottish Government shielding advice and support
+- Scotland – Scottish Government advice for people at highest risk

 - Wales – Welsh Government guidance on shielding extremely vulnerable people